How to Install Python Packages with pip and requirements.txt

 How to write requirements.txt

-An example of requirements.txt is as follows.
+An example of a requirements.txt file is shown below.

 ###### Requirements without Version Specifiers ######